123-anubhav/jenkins-pipeline-setup-for-docker-kubernetes-/README.md

-# jenkins-pipeline-setup-for-docker-kubernetes-
-jenkins setup using docker desktop , inside jenkins docker,kubernetes installation setup and jenkins-pipeline-setup for docker,kubernetes
+Here's a beautified version of your `README.md`:

 ---

-# Jenkins Pipeline Setup using Docker Desktop on Windows 10
+# Jenkins Pipeline Setup for Docker and Kubernetes

+Jenkins setup using Docker Desktop, inside Jenkins Docker, Kubernetes installation setup, and Jenkins pipeline setup for Docker and Kubernetes.

+---

 ## Prerequisites
 - Docker Desktop installed on Windows 10